 - New drug discovery, genetic screening, and other biomedical fields.

 See Scenarios for more information.

-- Manages datasets in a dynamic environment.
+- Manages inserting, deleting, updating, and querying vector data in a dynamic environment.

-- Encapsulates Faiss, NMSLIB, and Annoy libraries.
+- Offers support for Faiss, NMSLIB, and Annoy libraries.